faithvoid/ParticleFireNX/README.md

 Copy and download the .nro from the releases onto any folder on your Switch and run it via hbmenu.

 Build:
-As long as you have DevKitPro set up with SDL2, all you need to do is run "make -f Makefile.nx".
+As long as you have DevKitPro set up with SDL2 and most GL graphics libraries, all you need to do is run "make -f Makefile.nx".

 TODO:
-Clean up makefile, add an icon.
+Clean up makefile.

 Bugs:
 You tell me.